ChasarooniZ/abomination-vaults-expanded/README.md

 [Please support them here by buying the pdf](https://www.drivethrurpg.com/en/product/418672/the-abomination-vaults-expanded)

+***Note** There may be some changes in wording etc. I did end up doing a small amount of editorializing, but overall it is largely the same*

 ## Table of Contents
 - [Changelog](#changelog)
 - [Contributors](#contributors)
 - [Sources](#Sources)

 ## Cool Stuff